شیکردنەوەی ڕەخنەیی ئایدۆلۆژیا زمانییەکان لە دەقە چاپەمەنییەکانی سەردەمی پەهڵەوی تا سەردەمی کۆماری ئیسلامیی ئێران

 عنوان مقاله [English]

-A Critical Study of Language Ideologies in Iranian Press Texts from the First Pahlavi Era to the Present
+A Critical Analysis of Language Ideologies in Press Texts from the Pahlavi Era to the Islamic Republic of Iran

 نویسنده [English]